vincegludovice/simulation-project-1/README.md

 **Prerequisites**

-nodejs required and system should be installed on the machine.
+nodejs should be installed on the machine.

 **Installing**
 When nodejs is available, install json-server.